mirolm/LoginSecurity-2/README.md

 - BCRYPT, SCRYPT password hashing
 - SQLite, MySQL database support
 - Automatic lockdown when database connection is lost
-- Converter from SQLite to MySQL when switching
+- Convert from SQLite to MySQL when switching
 - More than 15 events being blocked
 - Simple and clean codebase